 The AlarmList.administrativeState attribute can be used to enable/disable Fault management.

-When the AlarmList is modified from a LOCKED administrative state to UNLOCKED, for a short period, the alarmRecords attribute may contain out-of-date elements, as the MnS provider may need time to correctly present its internal alarm state by adding, removing or changing alarmRecords.
+When the AlarmList is modified from a LOCKED administrative state to UNLOCKED, for a short period, the alarmRecords attribute may contain out-of-date elements, as the MnS producer may need time to correctly present its internal alarm state by adding, removing or changing alarmRecords.

-After the alarm list is unlocked/enabled and the AlarmRecords are updated the MnS provider should execute the Notify Alarm List Rebuilt use case (see clause 7.10).
+After the alarm list is unlocked/enabled and the AlarmRecords are updated the MnS producer shall execute the Notify Alarm List Rebuilt use case (see clause 7.10).